Patient Simulator Center

 Our Simulator Center embraces the practice of the basic skills but firmly believes that those skills are enhanced beyond measure by practicing working with the team you get in times of crisis.
 Our hospital wide Crisis Resource Management sessions have become an intergral part of our program.

-You may contact the center directly by calling 319-384-6267 or by emailing Johann Cutkomp, Simulator operations manager, at email@example.com.
+You may contact the center directly by calling 319-384-6267 or by emailing Johann Cutkomp, Simulator Operations Manager, at firstname.lastname@example.org.